janez87/janez87.github.io/_pages/home.md

 ### News

-- We are hiring two postdoc positions.
+- We are hiring a postdoc position.
 Click [here](/postdoc/) to know more!